Burloe/GoLogger/README.md

 ```

 #### Both Entry Count Limit and Session Timer:
-You can use also use both as well which allows you to use some additional actions.
-When selecting the "Both" option.
-GoLogger will still use both "Entry Count Action" and "Session Timer Action" settings to independently set the actions taken.
+You can use also use both as well and GoLogger will still use both "Entry Count Action" and "Session Timer Action" settings to independently set the actions taken.
 That way, you can remove old entries with Entry Count and restart or stop a session entirely once the Session Timer times-out.

-## File count limit:
+#### File count limit:
 Despite .log files taking minimal storage space, generating an endless amount of files is never a good idea.
 Therefore, GoLogger has an adjustable `file count limit` setting.
 By default, this limit is set to 10 and will delete the log file with the oldest date- and timestamp.
 Of course, this means it only deletes files in that directory, meaning you can move a log out of the folder to save it.
+It's possible to turn this off by setting the value to 0 but it is **NOT** recommended!